Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Plan:

-Relative rest: Swap running for low-impact options (cycling, swimming, elliptical)
+Relative rest: swap running for low-impact activities such as cycling, swimming, or elliptical

-Ice massage (5-10 min) along the tibia post-activity
+Ice massage for 5-10 minutes along the tibia after activity

-Calf & foot releases using massage ball or foam roller
+Calf and foot releases using a massage ball or foam roller

-Supportive footwear or orthotics if needed to reduce pronation
+Supportive footwear or orthotics to manage overpronation if needed

 Goals: